muhamza/Markan-Marketing-Application/README.md

 3. Open the google_maps_api.xml file.
 (The path to the file is: /app/src/debug/res/values/google_maps_api.xml)
 4. Copy the Google maps key in the following string.
 &lt;string name="google_maps_key" templateMergeStrategy="preserve" translatable="false"&gt;**Google Maps Key**&lt;/string&gt;
 For more help visit this site: https://developers.google.com/maps/documentation/android-sdk/signup
+5. Install the app on your Android phone or run it on an emulator with a minimum SDK API Level of 26.
+6. Switch on the location services of your mobile phone.
+7. Signup, and enjoy the application.